 Don’t let the plank method intimidate you.
 It’s much easier than you might think.
-I tried it last year and have used it dozens of times since then for chicken and fish.
-I love the mild smokey flavour infused by the cedar wood.
+I tried a couple of years ago and have used it dozens of times since then for chicken and fish.
+I love the mild smokey flavor infused by the cedar wood.

-The bottom line is this chicken has a golden crispy skin, it’s moist and flavourful with a light smokiness and it’s a lot less fuss than using the rotisserie.
+Bottom line – this grilled whole chicken has a golden crispy skin, it’s moist and flavorful with a light smokiness and it’s a lot less fuss than using the rotisserie.